devopsengineerDan/Daniel_project/Backup.md

 ## BE CAREFUL OF KABBALAH

 ```
+🧨 Kind             🧨 Humble
 🧨 Ridiculously     🧨 Fast
-🧨 Learner          🧨 Hungry for More
+🧨 Learner          🧨 Hungry for MORE

 ---------------------------------------------------------------------------------------------